 NOTICE: some of the links in this posts are affiliate links.
 If you purchase something, I will receive a commission.
 However, your purchase price will remain unchanged.

 What are the Indirect Object Pronouns in Spanish?

 First of all, we will start defining what a indirect object is.

-The indirect object is a person who receives the action of a verb indirectly; it informs to whom or for whom something is done.
-In other words, the indirect object is the beneficiary of the affected one/ones by the action of the verb.
+An indirect object refers to a person who receives the action of a verb indirectly; it informs to whom or for whom something is done.
+In other words, the indirect object is the beneficiary or the affected one/ones by the action of the verb.

-Then, an indirect object pronoun is a pronoun that replaces the indirect object.
+Then, an indirect object pronoun is used to replace the indirect object in a sentence.

 The indirect object pronoun must match the person and number of the indirect object.